 How does Tripadvisor make money: revenue model

 Covid-19 drastically affected Tripadvisor as countries went into lockdown.
 Tripadvisor’s revenue fell from $1560 Mn in 2019 to $604 Mn in 2020.
 But Tripadvisor seems to recover in 2021 as it generated $902 Mn.
-Tripadvisor makes money primarily through two segments: Hotels, Media & Platform, and Experiences & Dining.
+In 2023 Tripadvisor generated a revenue of $1,788 million, reflecting year-over-year growth of 20%.
+The year’s net income was $10 million, or $0.08 diluted EPS.
+Tripadvisor makes money primarily through two segments: Hotels, Media & Platforms, and Experiences & Dining.

 1. Hotels, Media & Platform